jlongbotham/StressChange/README.md

 A few optional features have been added for simulations beyond what's included in (Sonderegger and Niyogi 2010):

-1. *Stochasticity* - sample from parent probabilities rather than taking them directly
+1. *Stochasticity* - Sample from parent probabilities rather than taking them directly
-2. *Distance* - in the MASON 2D field, speakers only learn from parents within a specified distance
+2. *Distance* - In the MASON 2D field, speakers only learn from parents within a specified distance
-3. *Prefixes* - in models 4 and 5, the prior probabilities are derived from the prefix class of a pair, if applicable
+3. *Prefixes* - In models 4 and 5, the prior probabilities are derived from the prefix class of a pair, if applicable

+### 1. Stochasticity

+### 2. Distance

+### 3. Prefixes

 ## Results